Tuesday, April 1, 2014

 Today is a special, yet difficult post to write since I am sharing something that is more personal.
 Since I sold The Duplex, I have been traveling on my own path of recovery from Renovation Addiction.

-RA is not a mainstream affliction that people discuss openly, but those days are on the horizon and I am honored to be part of the solution rather than the problem.
-Pretending that I am above the fray has been unhealthy for me.
-I am writing this as part of my own multi-step program for healing, but I also want to help others come to terms with their own circumstances.
+RA is not something people discuss openly, but those days are on the horizon, and I am honored to be part of the solution rather than the problem.
+Pretending has been unhealthy, unfair, and frankly just plain wrong.
+So, I am writing this as part of my own multi-step program for healing, but also to help others come to terms with their own circumstances.

-It may come as no surprise that my progression down this path was in some ways just a result of my childhood beginning with my early memories of playing with blocks while watching Captain Kangaroo.
-In addition, I was obsessive about playing with Legos, I spent hours in the sandbox, I erected towers with my baseball cards, and we built hay forts in the lofts of our barns.
+It may come as no surprise that my issues are rooted in my childhood, playing with blocks while watching Captain Kangaroo or in the backyard in the sand.
+Soon, I moved onto more challenging play, became obsessed with Legos, erected towers with my baseball cards, and teamed up building hay forts in our barn lofts.
 My family didn't intervene and I realize now that they were my first enablers.
-I still love them, but as part of my recovery from renovation addiction, I must identify the people in my life that have aided me on my travels down this dirty, dumpster lined road.
-I hope it doesn't seem as if I'm blaming my loved ones, I'm just trying to move forward.
+I still love them, but as part of my recovery, I must identify those who've aided me on my travels down this dirty, dumpster lined road.
+This is not blame, I'm just trying to move forward.

-Childhood playtime is not the most serious of issues though.
-In addition, simple maintenance tasks are not dangerous either.
-For example, regularly changing a burned out light bulb, switching the heating and air filter every thirty days, or using a Phillips screwdriver to tighten a leaky faucet...these are routine, normal, and perhaps healthy chores for a homeowner or a renter.
-But the gateway tasks that can lead to renovation addiction are the things that DIYers need to be mindful of in a vigilant way.
+Simple maintenance tasks may not be of concern though.
+For example, regularly changing a burned-out light bulb, switching the heating and air filter every thirty days, or using a Phillips screwdriver to tighten a leaky faucet.
+These are routine, normal, and perhaps fulfilling chores for a homeowner or even a renter.
+But the gateway tasks that can lead to renovation addiction are the things that DIYers need to be mindful of, perhaps even with vigilant awareness.

 If you or your loved one is regularly